 Dr. Laurie Daily received her doctoral degree in educational leadership at Argosy University and earned a master’s degree in special education at the University of North Carolina.
 Coming to Augustana in the fall of 2015, Laurie Daily had been the education chairperson at Northwestern College (Orange City, Iowa), where she was chair for seven years and also taught for twelve years.
 Before that, she directed a field-based special education teacher training program in New Hampshire, coordinated the special education program at Plymouth State College, and taught children with special needs in North Carolina.

 Dr. Sharon E. Andrews

 Dr. Sharon E. Andrews received her Ed.D. in Curriculum and Instruction from the University of South Dakota and joined the Education Department in 1989.
-She teaches a variety of courses at both the undergraduate and graduate level, supervises student teachers, serves as the program’s Chalk and Wire ePortfolio Administrator, and teaches the ePortfolio Labs (EDUC 200L, 300L, and 400L).
+Prior to joining the faculty at Augustana University Dr. Andrews spent 5 years teaching MS/HS English and mathematics in Burke, SD and Brush, CO.
+She teaches/has taught a variety of courses at both the undergraduate (EDUC 110, 335, 360, 370, and 401) and graduate (EDUC 601, 607, and 695) level; she is the lead professor for EDUC 607.
+Dr. Andrews also supervises student teachers and teaches the ePortfolio Labs.

 Dr. Julie Ashworth